YassinEldeeb/create-prisma-generator/dev.to/blogs/create-prisma-generator/content.md

 tags: typescript, javascript, prisma, generator
 ---

-Edit this blog by making a PR to [this repo](https://github.com/YassinEldeeb/create-prisma-generator/tree/main/dev.to/blogs/create-prisma-generator)
+Edit this blog by making a PR to [this repo link](https://github.com/YassinEldeeb/create-prisma-generator/tree/main/dev.to/blogs/create-prisma-generator)